joeplustenhouwer/myweb/content/post/jedc2/index.md

 +++
-title = "New Publication at the Journal of Economic Dynamics and Control" subtitle = ""
+title = "New Publication in the Journal of Economic Dynamics and Control" subtitle = ""

 date = 2019-02-12T00:00:00